TaylerSchanks/Phase-1-Project/README.md

 The API did not have images for the characters, so I had to add my own JPEGs.

-The following is an array I made so that an image of the character could be shown:
+The following is an array I made.
+They key ```name:``` is used to match the key being fetched from the API for further use.

 ```js
 let arrayOfImages = [